akiym/PPI-Future/README.md

 investigated from time to time, but attempts have generally failed or suffered from sufficiently bad corner cases that they were abandoned.

-## What Does PPI Stand For?
+## What Does PPI::Future Stand For?

-`PPI` is an acronym for the longer original module name `Parse::Perl::Isolated`.
+`PPI::Future` is an acronym for the longer original module name `Parse::Perl::Isolated`.
 And in the spirit or the silly acronym games played by certain unnamed Open Source projects you may have _hurd_ of, it also a reverse backronym of "I Parse Perl".

-Of course, I could just be lying and have just made that second bit up 10 minutes before the release of PPI 1.000.
+Of course, I could just be lying and have just made that second bit up 10 minutes before the release of PPI::Future 1.000.
 Besides, **all** the cool Perl packages have TLAs (Three Letter Acronyms).
 It's a rule or something.

 Why don't you just think of it as the **Perl Parsing Interface** for simplicity.